anhtholee/pandas-benchmarking/README.md

-# pandas-benchmarking
+# pandas benchmarking for efficiency
-Benchmarking on common use cases in pandas.
+Collection of benchmarkings on common data wrangling use cases in pandas.

-Topics covered in the notebook
+Topics covered in the notebook:
 - Useful magic commands
  + time and timeit
  + prun and lprun